salesforce/lwc-rfcs/text/000-dynamic-components.md

 ## General Invariants

-Note that the invariants defined bellow are not necessarily constraints on LWC in general but rather explicitly defined for the UI Platform use cases:
+Note that the invariants defined below are not necessarily constraints on LWC in general but rather explicitly defined for the Lightning Platform use cases:

 - A dynamic import must always be statically verifiable.
     - A dependency should never be discovered or learned of for the first time at runtime.